Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/Design_Phase/Create_SQL_file.md

 In this project, the policy is to check the operation of SQL at the design stage, which is expected to improve quality.

 See [Naming Convention for Coding](../PGUT_Phase/pg/Naming_convention_for_coding.md#sql-file) for SQL file names, locations, and SQL ID naming conventions.
+And see [Database Access (JDBC Wrapper)](https://nablarch.github.io/docs/LATEST/doc/en/application_framework/application_framework/libraries/database/database.html) in the Nablarch reference manual for how to write SQL.

 To execute SQL, [SQL Exectutor](https://github.com/nablarch/sql-executor) is used.
 See README `SQL Exectutor` for instructions on the execution method.